 The relationships among the Bush community have continuously helped students prosper and achieve their academic dreams.
 Whether it involves volunteering in the classroom or helping in the admissions office, engaging with the community enhances the lives of our students, faculty, and staff.
 There are many ways to get and stay connected with families, students and faculty and we hope you will find an opportunity that suits your interests and availability.
 Read on to learn more, or submit your interest to the Families Association Executive Team and someone will be in touch soon!

 The Families Association (FA) works with the Development Office to create a partnership of joyful philanthropy.
 The Development Office is the hub of all fundraising activities at The Bush School.
-Major events include the Annual Fund, Celebrate Bush and Lower School Grandparents and Special Friends Day.
+Major events include the Annual Fund, Celebrate Bush, Lower School Grandparents and Special Friends Day, and Parent University.
 The team is dedicated to creating and supporting opportunities for families to come together to engage, converse, reflect and move forward together as a community.
 A few of the ways you can volunteer are listed below.

 One key aspect of the FA and Development Office relationship is for a parent/guardian to serve as the Chair of the Annual Fund Family Campaign.
 Gifts to the Annual Fund at all levels go directly to financial aid, programs, curriculum, teacher salaries, classroom supplies and equipment, and more.
 Each fall, our current families participate in a six-week abbreviated Annual Fund campaign.
 We seek 100% parent participation over the course of the campaign by involving the entire Bush community.

 Appointed by the Director of Development and Head of School, the Annual Fund Chair serves a one-year term.
-Together with the Annual Fund Class Leads (one per grade level), the Annual Fund Chair works closely with Emma Dubery, Annual Giving Manager, and Libby Singer, Associate Director of Development, on this important fundraising initiative.
+Together with the Annual Fund Class Leads (one per grade level), the Annual Fund Chair works closely with Emma Dubery, Annual Giving Manager, on this important fundraising initiative.